Showing posts with label donation theory. Show all posts

 Thesis

-Theological felicity is Spirit-authored rightness of speechA theological utterance is felicitous not merely when it is grammatically correct or doctrinally sound, but when the Spirit authorizes the speech-act so that the donated referent (Disp.
-LII), the real presence of the Logos (Disp LI), and the constitutive truth (Disp.
-L) are joined to the creaturely utterance in one act of fidelis locutio.
+Theological felicity is Spirit-authored rightness of speechA theological utterance is felicitous not merely when it is grammatically correct or doctrinally sound, but when the Spirit authorizes the speech-act so that the real presence of the Logos (Disp.
+LI) and the constitutive truth (Disp.
+L) are authorized for creaturely utterance in one act of fidelis locutio.”

-Thus: Felicity just in case Spiritus + donatio rei + conformitas ad Verbum.
+Thus: Felicity just in case forma recta + auctoritas Spiritus + ordinatio ad Verbum.
 The creature speaks truthfully because the Spirit speaks in, with, and through the creature.

 Locus Classicus